mprevide/docs/source/concepts.rst

 - Validation data
 - Token expiration date

-The component responsible for user authentication is `auth`_.
+The component responsible for user authentication is `keycloak`_ TODO.
 You can find a tutorial of how to authenticate a user and how to get an access token in :ref:`Getting access token`.